“On Armistice Day the philharmonic will play and the songs that they sing will be sad…”

 In one battle alone, on the River Somme, there were over one million casualties, with 310,486 killed outright and many more dying in the coming months as a result of their wounds.
 On a single day in 1916 the British army lost over 57,000 men in one engagement.
 Such numbers make the American losses on D-Day seem like footnotes.

 The losses of the French and Germans during the many battles around Verdun are beyond comprehension.
 And they kept at it; bravely charging into the face of death again and again.
-A loss of 10,000 servicemen each and ever week was typical.
+A loss of 10,000 servicemen each and every week was typical.
 The toll upon civilians and the millions of beasts of burden added ghastly numbers to such totals.

 On the whole, the world had never seen anything like it.
 Unfortunately we cannot say such things were never seen again.